enfantbenidedieu/ggcorrplot/README.md

 ### Global environment <a name="genv"></a>

-You can directly install discrimintools using pip :
+You can directly install ggcorrplot using pip :

 ```bash
 pip install ggcorrplot